SuneThomsenDK/Update-Office/README.md

 Changes the default path to the path specified and shows all available Office updates in GridView

 **Supported Versions:** Microsoft Office Professional Plus 2010, 2013 and 2016 (it should also work with 2019, but it's not been tested yet!)

-**Attention:** Very few region format are not supported!
-In order for the script to work, please change region format to something else eg. English (United States)